Hail Friends,

 Great googly moogly, I haven't made a post to my blog in almost a year!
 Here's my excuse: I've been busy WORKING on artistic stuff!
 Back in November of 2007 I became the Art Director of the Grantville Gazette.
 I think Editor Paula Goodlett may have put some kind of spell on me, she has Powers...
 All I did was whip up a jokey pic for her I made of myself dressed up in official swag from the 1632 Store and she realized I was a pretty fast hand with Photoshop.

+The next thing I knew, I was hired!
+The best part was I got this job by clowning around! (something I excel in).
+I now do all the art for the magazine.
+I also know a LOT more about Photoshop than I did when I started.
+It's a big job, but I really enjoy it!
+(Shhh, don't tell Paula!)
 Check out Grantville Gazette Volume 15 and up for the pretty pictures; some are my original creations along with various public domain art to represent the historical elements of this alternate history series.
 My pride and joy are the title banners I design for each story.
 It's always a challenge, sometimes I find myself pondering questions like "How do I make a pig interesting?"
 I am working hard to bring a new (and hopefully interesting) look to this very eclectic magazine.
 For a few personal favorites look here, here, and here.
 This title banner was chosen by the 1632 Board for the Ring of Fire Club member's exclusive 2008 commemorative coffee cup!

+Throughout all this I have still managed to get some writing in.
 I'm crossing my fingers that my sci-fi action with a touch of horror piece, Riders of the Three Toed Horse, gets picked up by the Gazette's big sister magazine Baen's Universe.
 I'll write more about that one in a later post (hopefully in less than a year's time, and ideally after it has sold!).
 Writing-wise I'm currently working on a new 163X-verse story titled Second Chance Bird, which features the continuing adventures of Grantville's 'Bird Lady' Pam Miller, who is off on a dangerous voyage around Africa to save the dodo!
 There's going to be more action than a summer blockbuster movie and maybe, just maybe, a little romance for Pam, our heroic (and no longer frumpy) divorce'.

 Now I need to get Gazette 19's art going, I swear I am busier than a beer aficionado in Munich.
 Back to work!